Support Afghan Women Scholars!

 Conditions for women in Afghanistan under the current Taliban regime are dire.
 Almost all formal education of women and girls beyond secondary school has ceased, as have most employment opportunities for women.
 The impact of the Taliban’s restrictions on female university students paints a grim picture.

-Through the AWS website, universities can contact the team and find women scholars in need of placement at universities abroad.
-If you have a connection to a university, please inquire about the possibility of inviting a scholar or student, vetted by the AWS team, which has intimate knowledge of the country and means to assess credentials.
+Through the AWS website, universities were offered a means to contact the team and find women scholars in need of placement at universities abroad.
+If you have a connection to a university, please inquire about the possibility of inviting a scholar or student.

-Shortly thereafter, with nagging concerns about women in similar positions back home, Sweeta and Annina set up the website for Afghan Women Scholars, registered it as a charitable organization in Finland, and became a fiscally sponsored project of the Kota Alliance, thus able to receive tax-deductible donations in the US.
-They immediately began to receive inquiries and have managed to successfully place some women at universities abroad.
-Also women in refugee camps are eligible.
+Afghan Women Scholars was registered it as a charitable organization in Finland, and became a fiscally sponsored project of the Kota Alliance, thus able to receive tax-deductible donations in the US.
+They immediately began to receive inquiries and managed to successfully place some women at universities abroad.
 They are convinced there are many more universities that can offer the same.

 Resources: